jvm-tech/JvMTECH.Anonymizer/README.md

 ## Whishlist

+- [x] Filter by datetime to handle automatic anonymization of old data
 - [ ] Options to define type specific ranges
   - [ ] Ex.
 DateTime: "Randomize to +/- 6 Months from initial value"
   - [ ] Ex.
 Number: "Random number between 100 and 1000"